AdLedoux/CareU/README.md

 ## Description
 CareU is a web application designed to help users monitor their physical activity, nutrition, and overall health.
-It includes a Django-based backend (server) and a React-based frontend (client).
+It includes a Django-based backend (server) and a React-based frontend (client) communationg with a JWT token to ensure security.

 ## Table of content